kevinamiri/Instructgpt-prompts/readme.md

 # A collection of chatGPT and GPT-3 (Instuct) magic words and prompts

-This is a collection of magic words and prompts for chatGPT and GPT-3 for various purposes.
-It is a work in progress.
+This project is a collection of prompts for ChatGPT and GPT-3 models, designed for various purposes such as Reading comprehension, and Writing.
+With a wide range of curated prompts, you can use this tool to generate text for your projects, or to learn more about the capabilities of the models.
-Feel free to contribute by adding more magic words and prompts or by improving the existing ones.

-## How to use: (Instruct command + Input text) = Output text
+## How to use:

+You can use chatGPT or GPT-3 (instruct models ) using the following instructions:

+(Instruct) + (Input text) =>  (Output text)

 1. Copy the text you want to generate from the list below.
 2. Add the text to the end of the prompt.